 A classic Israeli grill house where they place 15 salads and dips on the table before you even get a chance to choose your main dish.
 Meat is the centerpiece of the meal, but vegetarians can easily be satisfied from the abundant salads and pita that are included as a starter.

 Abraxas North - Lilienblum Street 40

 Ha'Achim and/or Dok - Ibn Gvirol Street 8

-From the same brother team (Asaf and Yotam Doktor) as its neighbor (Ha'Achim - another fave of ours), Dok has taken the reigns in the return towards serving up the best of what's local.
+From the same brother team (Asaf and Yotam Doktor) Ha'Achim and Dok have taken the reigns in the return towards serving up the best of what's local.
 Call it "farm to table" if you must, Dok is serving only what you find in Israel- the freshest fish, best olive oils, seasonal produce, boutique wines.
 Recent dishes include pickled mackerel salad, roasted kohlrabi and fresh chickpea and preserved lemon salad.
 Ha'Achim serves up one of my favorite (and most simple!!) dishes in the city - a grilled lettuce with spicy tehina pistachio dressing.
 Ha'Achim has more vibe and the dishes are more diverse, in case that is what you are after.

 HaBasta - HaShomer Street 4